ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/mock-ui.md

 At this point, the `CurrentWeather.css` file no longer serves a purpose.
 You can remove its reference from `CurrentWeather.tsx` and delete the file.

 ### Forecast

-#### Cleanup

-The current `Forecast.tsx` file has some cruft left over from the starter that demonstrates navigating to a child `Details.tsx` page.
-Let's start by removing all of that so we have nothing within the `IonContent` node.
-The route for the "Details" page is defined in `App.tsx`.
-You will need to remove the reference from there as well.

-Remove any unused references in the `Forecast.tsx` file as well.

 #### Models